EqualifyEverything/handbook/README.md

 ## How do I get in touch with Equalify?

 Post additional questions, bugs, and enhancement requests under [issues](https://github.com/EqualifyApp/handbook/issues) on this repo.
-Your feedback makes us a better organization.
-You can also pr
+Your feedback makes Equalify a better organization.

 [^1]: https://webaim.org/projects/million/